Programme

 13:00-13:50 SYMPOSIUM – ROCHE

-Topic: Advancing Consensus in HER2+ Early Breast Cancer Treatment: Integrating Economic Impact and Health Equity in South Africa
+Topic: Advancing Consensus in HER2+ Early Breast Cancer Treatment

 SYMPOSIUM J& J